NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

 * Change the Installation media "Debian mirror" to the local repo
-* Create the Operating system "Debian" with Major version "9", Description "Debian stretch", Family "Debian", Release name "stretch"
+* Create the Operating system "Debian" with Major version "10", Description "Debian stretch", Family "Debian", Release name "buster"
 * Associate the PXELinux template "Preseed default PXELinux" with Debian
 * Associate the Provision template "Preseed default" with Debian
 * Associate the finish template "Preseed default finish" with Debian
-* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed custom LVM" and "Preseed default", Installation media "Debian mirror" and set parameter "enable-puppetlabs-puppet5-repo" to "true"
+* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed custom LVM" and "Preseed default", Installation media "Debian mirror" and set boolean parameter "enable-puppetlabs-puppet6-repo" to "true"

 !SLIDE supplemental solutions